nsaikiran/impression/_drafts/server-framework-interface.md

 As we are separating the serving functionality from application code, the requirement to understand the HTTP verbs has been moved to the application code.
 Your appplication code needs to understand the verbs not the serving part.
 That is the whole part.

+Now when you seperate these things, you need to connect them, right.
+One that is entry point to your sevice and another piece is the service itself.
+The service can be just few scripts, or it can be a HTTP Server that fully understands the verbs and process the requests.

+Connecting the server part and application:

+CGI
+FastCGI
+Proxy pass etc.,

+We call those serving entities that focuses on ever increasing technical complexities of being the entry point to services: taking maximum number of requests, protecting from the attacks, effective handling of static files, buffering response to clients with low bandwidth, HTTPS support, etc.,
+They are called as web servers.
+The gate keepers of our services to the web.
+Famous web servers out there are nginx, apache and IIS.
+The features of these web servers are just a configuration away.
+These web server may not understand the request.

+If you have another server which serves the application code, that can be called as application server.
+This servers need not support all the above mentioned features of web servers.
+They are supposed handle the request that are forwareded.

 The serving part is web server.
 Web servers are keeper of gates.